HOME | FAMILY | CONDUCTING | SINGING | USU | STEINER | STANFORD | PHOTOS

 As kids, we would tie towels around our necks and run around our grandparents' yard at twilight imitating superheroes setting off to do good and to destroy evil.
 In those days I would often imagine that I was Captain Marvel.
 Since I had never actually heard the magic word which initiated the transformation, I pronounced it SHAZZ-um.
 It didn't occur to me why it worked with Captain Marvel but didn't work for me until I heard Gomer Pyle pronounce it correctly, shuh-ZAM!
 If I had pronounced it correctly, my career may have taken a different path - that of Superhero.
 Perhaps that is the reason I chose the second-best superhero occupation: super CONDUCTOR!.

-Now it is on cable TV in 2019!
+Now it is on cable TV

 Ah, the joys of childhood in the 1940s.